Brooks Fill-in Assignments

 My first round of working for Brooks was like that of a substitute teacher.
 The staff copywriter was on vacation for an extended period of time, so they needed someone to come in and take on her workload.

-One example would be the brief descriptions I wrote about sustainability initiatives that Brooks was taking.
-These were part of “Run Happy U,” a former sub-site of their main website.
-As you’ll see, they aren’t entire pages but are simply excerpts, which is a product of how briefly I was on assignment for them:
+One example would be describing sustainability initiatives that Brooks was taking.
+These were part of “Run Happy U,” a former sub-site of their main website, which was more informative than transactional in nature.

 The next example is the Pinterest presence they were developing.
-At the time, Brooks was using their Pinterest to post images that represented the fun, happy nature of their brand and voice.
-These allowed runners who were fans of Brooks to find the mottoes that resonated with them.
+At the time, Brooks was using their Pinterest to post images that represented the fun, happy nature of their brand.
+These allowed runners who were fans of Brooks to find the mottos that resonated with them.
 Enjoy running in the rain?
 The dark?
 We had you covered.
-(And, of course, we had you covered if you enjoyed running in the sun too!)
-Here are a few examples:

 I was even tasked with some ghostwriting.
 If you were one of the runners following the Twin Cities Marathon blog, that intrepid Brooks staff member who was stringing together running-day advice was me!
 (Though, thankfully, the advice itself came from people who actually knew a thing or two about marathons.)